adaltas/dsti-bigdata-2021-fall/labs/lab5/README.md

 ### Queries

 1. Number of titles with duration superior than 2 hours.
-2. Average duration of titles containing the string "world".
+2. Average duration of titles containing the word "world".
 3. Average rating of titles having the genre "Comedy"
 4. Average rating of titles not having the genre "Comedy"
 5. Top 5 movies directed by Tarantino